Xxxxsir/Score-Judge/README.md

 ## Bias Evaluation

-Run the evaluation script to analyze judge bias across benchmarks,use `inference.py` and `app.py`.
+Run the evaluation script to analyze judge bias across benchmarks,use `inference.py` to generate model response and `app.py` to judge the answers.

-You can specify different judge prompt in `judge_agent/prompt.py`
 ```
 from inference import load_model, generate_answers_from_file, prompt_alpaca, generate